oracle/node-oracledb/doc/api.md

 KILL SESSION` command.
 The explicit ping initiated by `poolPingInterval` will detect these problems.

 For ultimate scalability, use Oracle client 12.2 (or later) libraries, disable explicit pool pinging by setting `poolPingInterval` to a negative value, and make sure the firewall, database resource manager, or user profile is not expiring idle sessions.
+Also see [Connections and High Availability](#connectionha).

 In all cases, when a bad connection is released back to the pool with [connection.close()](#connectionclose), the connection is